 See also: History:Washington

 Until 2015 Moto were still manually updating the signs on the motorway with the current price of fuel, using patches.
-All other services in Britain stopped doing this at least 10 years earlier, but on several occasions Washington had been trying to compete with local garages.
+All other service areas in Britain stopped doing this at least 10 years earlier, but on several occasions Washington had been trying to compete with local garages.

-An unusual sign on the southbound carriageway tells people looking for the northbound services to stop and use the footbridge.
+Several unusual signs on the southbound carriageway tell people looking for the northbound service area to stop and use the footbridge.
 No other service area has this pointed out.
 Meanwhile, when rejoining the southbound carriageway, there is no sign to mark the start of motorway regulations, and it appears to have been missing for 15 years, if not much longer.

 |Durham (11 miles)||Services on the A1(M)||Seaton Burn (A1, 16 miles)|

 |Scotch Corner (34 miles)|

 We launched a new system to display public feedback in December 2021.
 It will take time for new comments to appear.
 Users will need to register with CommentBox to leave reviews, and you can do so quickly below:

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by CommentBox.io.